 Free templates for startups in Sweden.
-Download fair and standardized term sheet, shareholders’ agreement, employment agreement, guide to stock options and more.
+Download fair and standardized term sheet, shareholders’ agreement, employment agreement, NDA, guide to stock options and more.

 I, Erik Byrenius, took this initiative to help entrepreneurs focus on running their businesses, instead of spending time and money on unnecessary legal paperwork and negotiations.
 My legal partner Mattias Larsson has been along from the very beginning.